 Even basic programming helps kids develop these critical skills.

 To jump right into learning coding, join the most popular beginner-friendly class Scratch Ninja, led live by an expert.
-There's even a free intro session, so there's no risk in trying!
+Start with a free intro session:

 There are multiple paths for helping your student learn computer programming.
 Some may be more appropriate than others; you should consider your student’s previous experience and ability to self-direct when selecting a pathway.

 One tempting choice for intro coders is to use free online videos through platforms such as YouTube or Khan Academy.
-You may also find free, self-guided coding resources.
+You may also find free, self-guided education on coding websites.
 While the material can be high quality, we often find that these videos are better as supplemental sources of information.
-Unless your child is exceptionally motivated, it can be hard to learn through videos alone.
+Unless your child is exceptionally motivated, it can be hard to learn through videos alone, and trying to chart their own curriculum can be daunting.

 Lots of students seem to learn well through project-based education.
 Programs such as Code.org's Hour of Code offer a range of interesting coding activities for students of all ages.
 These projects are a great way for your student to dip their toes in the coding pool.
 The disadvantage, again, is that students do not get any feedback on their work.
 We also find some students get frustrated with the lack of help.